hapticdata/event-map/README.md

 ### eventMap([domElement,] map [, useCapture])

-On a domElement, append these listeners to the provided selectors:
+On a domElement, append these listeners delegated to the provided selectors:

 ```js
 var removeListeners = eventMap(domElement, {